-I first opened Bondi Clay in 2019 as a way of sharing my love for ceramics with my community.
-I created this studio to offer a wide selection of classes, workshops and events to all ages and skill levels.
+Kayde first opened Bondi Clay in 2019 as a way of sharing his love for ceramics with his community.
+Kayde created this studio to offer a wide selection of classes, workshops and events to all ages and skill levels.
 ClayGround then came to life at the start of 2021 as a dedicated membership based studio where people could expand and share their ceramic skills in a cutting-edge studio space.
-This has allowed me to build a community hub that inspires joy, relaxation and creative expression, celebrating the incredible benefits of ceramics.
+This has allowed him to build a community hub that inspires joy, relaxation and creative expression, celebrating the incredible benefits of ceramics.

 We know we have the opportunity to positively impact our community and planet.
 It's with this in mind that we approach each day, striving for excellence in all that we do, harnessing our opportunities to move as a force for good.
 Our mission as an eco-conscious brand is to ensure our business leads the way environmental and sustainable practices.
 We ensure we source and use ethical and sustainable products and materials in our studios.
 We continually question our actions and seek ways to reduce our carbon footprint.

-We believe that every heart-driven human act is integral for the creation of a more peaceful, harmonious world.
-As part of our commitment to Mother Earth and the extended Clayground family, we have partnered with Carbon Neutral to plant 400 trees every year.
-We also plant an extra tree on behalf of each new member in our new Rosebery studio, as our way of saying thank you and giving back to the earth.
+As part of our commitment to Mother Earth and the extended Clayground family, we have partnered up with Greenspark to donate a portion of every sale to charities fighting to protect our natural world.
 Below are some of the additional steps we are taking in our endeavour to become carbon neutral and support the future of our planet.
 We'd love you to join us on our mission.

 How we give back to the community & environment